When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 When it comes to choosing a Cargo ebike, the type of electric components used are crucial.
 You will certainly need a robust motor that produces a decent amount of torque to cope with the extra weight.
 A more powerful battery will also be necessary to handle the extra demand being put on the motor.

 Bosch Performance Line CX Motor

-At the heart of any good ebike is its motor, and Kona have gone for one of the best currently available.
-The Bosch Performance Line CX motor is usually reserved for high performance electric mountain bikes.
+At the heart of any good e-bike is its motor, and Kona has gone for one of the best currently available.
+The Bosch Performance Line CX motor is usually reserved for high-performance electric mountain bikes.
 This motor is perfect for an electric cargo bike, simply because of the impressive amount of torque it can produce.

 This motor delivers up to 300% assist, including cadence support up to 120 rpm.
-The torque sensing system is one of the most advanced found on any ebike motor.
-Taking 1000’s of measurements per second, to ensure the motor is providing the exact amount of assistance required at any given time, while ensuring optimum efficiency for battery range.
+The torque sensing system is one of the most advanced found on any e-bike motor.
+Taking thousands of measurements per second, to ensure the motor is providing the exact amount of assistance required at any given time while ensuring optimum efficiency for battery range.